Wayneotc/Obesity-Levels/README.md

 Based on the trained models and their performance metrics, the GradientBoostingClassifier achieved the highest accuracy of 96%.
 This model can be utilized for predicting obesity levels based on the provided features.

 ### Deployment
 The model has been deployed using Streamlit.
-The app can be accessed here.
+You can access the deployed Streamlit application [here](https://obesity-levelsgit-3mnn7sqzxuxrjjh8dtd5zo.streamlit.app/).

+### Running the App Locally
 Make sure to install the necessary dependencies from requirements.txt and follow the instructions below to run the app locally.

-Running the App Locally
 ### Clone the Repository
 ```sh
 git clone https://github.com/Wayneotc/Obesity-Levels.git